JordanSchlick/OpenStorm/README.md

 2. Clone the repo `git clone https://github.com/JordanSchlick/OpenStorm.git`
 3. Get submodules `git submodule update --init --recursive`
 4. Open the project in unreal engine
-5. Hit ctrl+alt+f11 to build project
+5. Hit ctrl+alt+f11 to build project.
 To build a standalone build, select package project within the desired platform under the Platforms dropdown.

 To pull the latest changes to an existing copy of the repo use `git pull --recurse-submodules`